tylerlong/rc-web-phone-umd-demo/README.md

-# RC Web Phone Build demo
+# RingCentral Web Phone UMD demo

-This is a demo to build RingCentral Web Phone for browser.
+This is a demo to use RingCentral Web Phone for browser.
+Just in case you don't want to use any bundling tools such as webpack.

 It could be as simple as: